CANTUS-Project/api/source/searching.rst

     - X-Cantus-Per-Page as ``"per-page"``
     - X-Cantus-Page as ``"page"``
     - X-Cantus-Sort as ``"sort"``
-    - X-Cantus-Search-Help as ``"search-help"``

-If a header and request body member hold conflicting values (e.g., ``X-Cantus-Search-Help: true`` in the headers but ``"search-help": false`` in the request body) the server MUST use the value from the request body, disregarding the value from the header, even if the request body's value is invalid and the header's value is valid.
+If a header and request body member hold conflicting values (e.g., ``X-Cantus-Page: 10`` in the headers but ``"page": 10`` in the request body) the server MUST use the value from the request body, disregarding the value from the header, even if the request body's value is invalid and the header's value is valid.
 The same error response codes SHOULD be provided as for an error in the corresponding header.

 The grammar of the ``"query"`` string is described below in :ref:`<cantus query grammar>`.